GoogleCloudPlatform/cluster-health-scanner/README.md

 ### Installation

+Note the following:

-NOTE: `cluster_diag` expects that you have already authenticated the `gcloud` cli to access the Google Cloud Platform with Google user credentials.
+* `cluster_diag` expects that you have already authenticated the `gcloud` cli to access the Google Cloud Platform with Google user credentials.
-Additionally, `gcloud` should already have credentials for the cluster-under-test.
+* `gcloud` should already have credentials for the cluster-under-test.
+* Python >= 3.9 version is required on the host machine to run the `cluster_diag` CLI.

 1. Clone this repository
 2. If you don't already have them, install dependencies for the CLI: